Manhattan (song): Versions

 Since its debut, it has regularly appeared in popular culture.
 Early hits in 1925 were by Ben Selvin and Paul Whiteman.
-It was first heard on film in the 1929 short Makers Of Melody, a tribute to Rodgers and Hart sung by Ruth Tester and Allan Gould.
-Since then, it has been used in the Rodgers and Hart biopic Words And Music (1948), Two Tickets To Broadway (1951), Don't Bother To Knock (1952) (sung by Anne Bancroft), Beau James (1957), Silent Movie (1976), Tempest (1982), Mighty Aphrodite (1995), The English Patient (1996), Kissing Jessica Stein (2001) and many other movies and TV shows, most recently in the 2007 AMC production Mad Men episode "New Amsterdam".
+It was first heard on film in the 1929 short Makers of Melody, a tribute to Rodgers and Hart sung by Ruth Tester and Allan Gould.
+Since then, it has been used in the Rodgers and Hart biopic Words And Music (1948), Two Tickets To Broadway (1951), Don't Bother To Knock (1952) (sung by Anne Bancroft), Beau James (1957), Silent Movie (1976), Tempest (1982), Mighty Aphrodite (1995), The English Patient (1996), Kissing Jessica Stein (2001), Mad Men ("New Amsterdam", 2007), and many other movies and TV shows.
 In the film All About Eve (1950), the song is played on the piano at the party when Margo and Max are in the kitchen.
+In the eighth episode ("Isle of Joy", 2025) of the Disney+ show Daredevil: Born Again, "Manhattan" is performed live by Hal Leonard Big Band at Mayor Fisk's Black and White Ball.

 As times progress, the song's reference to whatever long-running show is popular on Broadway changes with each cover version.
 The original lyrics reference Abie's Irish Rose, which ran on Broadway from 1922 to 1927.
 The Ella Fitzgerald rendition from 1956 mentions My Fair Lady, as does Dinah Washington's 1959 recording, while Lee Wiley and Rosemary Clooney reference South Pacific.

 In the early and mid-1950s, singer Julius La Rosa became a national celebrity for his exposure on several of the shows hosted by one of the most popular television stars of the era, Arthur Godfrey.
 On October 19, 1953, La Rosa sang "Manhattan" on one of Godfrey's radio shows.
 Immediately after he finished, Godfrey fired him on the air, saying, "that was Julie's swan song with us", although the song had nothing to do with the firing.
 On another CBS radio program, the crime drama Broadway Is My Beat, its closing theme was a version of "Manhattan" played piano-bar style.

 Crazy Otto released a version of the song on his 1958 EP Crazy Otto International, Vol. 2. as part of medley with the songs "Dungaree Doll" and "I Wonder Who's Kissing Her Now".

-For many years during the 1960s and 1970s, radio station WABC-AM used the notes from the "We'll turn Manhattan" lyric and used it as the basis for their jingles.
+For many years during the 1960s and 1970s, radio station WABC (AM) used the notes from the "We'll turn Manhattan" lyric and used it as the basis for their jingles.

 The jingles were changed (specifically, the second note) around 1976 so that WABC would no longer be required to pay royalties for use of the melody.